Figure 22-1 Review Process

 You can also specify that a stage is skipped if the prior stage decision is Keep or Remove.
 By default, you cannot specify the same reviewer in consequent stages.

-At any point during a review run, Identity Governance might not be able to resolve a reviewer.
-For example, if you specify Permission owners as one of the reviewers and no permission owner is actually specified in the catalog, Identity Governance cannot resolve the reviewer to an identity.
+At any point during a review run, OpenText Identity Governance might not be able to resolve a reviewer.
+For example, if you specify Permission owners as one of the reviewers and no permission owner is actually specified in the catalog, it cannot resolve the reviewer to an identity.
 When this happens, the review item is escalated to the Escalation Reviewer, if one exists, or to the Review Owner, and this reviewer must complete the remaining review tasks for the item.
 In this situation, the review owner sees an exception section with the review items with the unresolved review items.

 Secondary reviewers in a multi-stage review can confirm the previous decision or they can override the decision.
 For Technical Role and Business Role Definition review they can make additional changes to the review definition or undo or discard the changes.